 If you buy stock in a company and sell it later for a higher price, the money you make is called a capital gain.
-If you sell the stock after holding it for more than 1 year, it's considered a long-term capital gain.
+If you sell the stock after holding it for more than one year, it's considered a long-term capital gain.

 The same is true for mutual funds you invest in.
 Fund managers buy and sell stocks hoping to make a profit.
-If the fund holds a stock for more than 1 year and then sells it, the profit you make as an investor is usually paid out.
+If the fund holds a stock for more than one year and then sells it, the profit you make as an investor is usually paid out.
 The profit paid out is a capital gain distribution.
 This also applies to pay-outs made by crediting your cash account.

 For tax purposes, Form 1099-DIV, box 2a reports your capital-gain distributions.
 You could also receive this on a similar statement from the mutual fund company.
 These distributions are taxed at a lower rate than ordinary income.
 They're treated as long-term gains, regardless of how long you actually owned shares in the mutual fund.